Contribution of electric self-forces to electromagnetic momentum in a moving system: Introduction

 \section{Introduction}

-There is an apparent paradox in the electromagnetic momentum of a moving charged parallel-plate capacitor.
+There is an apparent paradox in the field electromagnetic momentum of a moving charged parallel-plate capacitor.
 One expects such a system to possess, along the direction of motion, an electromagnetic momentum that can be calculated from the electromagnetic field energy within the moving capacitor.
 However, for the capacitor plate surfaces parallel to the direction of motion, electromagnetic momentum computed from its fields turns out to be twice that expected from the field energy of the system, while for plate surfaces perpendicular to the direction of motion, the field momentum computation yields a nil value \cite{15,31}.
-Under the assumption that the electromagnetic momentum of the moving charged parallel-plate capacitor should not depend upon the plate orientations, a suggestion has been floated \cite{On22} that the electromagnetic momentum of a system should instead be calculated using a formulation based on vector potential.
-However, electromagnetic momentum computed that way does not yield the total electromagnetic momentum of the system, as computed from the standard definition of the electromagnetic momentum density, there seem to some contribution to the electromagnetic momentum missing.
+One could, instead, use an alternate formulation, based on vector potential, to calculate the electromagnetic momentum of the moving charged parallel-plate capacitor, which yields a result independent of the plate orientations \cite{On22}.
+The electromagnetic momentum computed that way, however, does not yield the {\em total electromagnetic momentum} of the system, as computed from the standard definition of the electromagnetic momentum density, there seem to some contribution to the electromagnetic momentum missing.

 Elsewhere, it has recently been shown that additional contributions to momentum arise from the pressure or stress within a perfect fluid, that could be comprising an ideal gas, when the system is undergoing a bulk motion and similar is the case in electromagnetic systems \cite{84,85}.
 From that it could accordingly be construed that it is the stress, arising due to the electromagnetic forces between various constituents of the charged system, whose contribution in a moving electromagnetic system might apparently be the term that is missing in electromagnetic momentum computed from vector potential.
 However, doubts have been expressed \cite{On22} not only upon whether the arguments employed in the case of perfect fluids \cite{84} are really compatible with and could thus be applied in electromagnetic systems, but even on whether the standard definition of the electromagnetic momentum density itself is proper and thus might need to be modified.